JasonLocklin/Dissertation/General/Introduction.md

-mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance [i.e., typically marks are placed a long way to the right of true centre; @tk].
+mark at the perceived midpoint of a horizontal line – an inability to attend to an endpoint is a plausible explanation for impaired performance [i.e., typically marks are placed a long way to the right of true centre; @].

 [disengage deficit account] Attentional accounts of neglect typically invoke two kinds of impairment; first, an ipsilesional bias such that attention is preferentially oriented toward right space, and second, a reorienting deficit such that neglect patients have difficulty disengaging attention from stimuli in right space in order to reorient towards the left.
-The so-called ‘disengage deficit’ was first posited as an explanation of the related phenomenon of extinction – the failure to report a contralesional stimulus when presented simultaneously with an ipsilesional stimulus [@tk]. @Posner1984 examined this further using a covert orienting task in which participants must detect peripheral targets that can be validly or invalidly cued [i.e., cue and target presented at the same or opposite locations respectively; @Posner1980].
-On this task, neglect patients are disproportionately slower to respond to left sided targets following a right sided cue – as if they have trouble disengaging from the cue when presented in right space [see
+Origionally associated with the related phenomenon of extinction -- the failure to report a contralesional stimulus when presentd simultaniously with an ipsilesional stimulus -- the 'disengage deficit' describes a general attentional "stickiness" where-by rightward stimuli attract and capture attention to the exclusion of leftward stimuli [for a review, see @Losier2001].  @Posner1984 used a covert orienting task in which participants must detect peripheral targets that can be validly or invalidly cued [i.e., cue and target presented at the same or opposite locations respectively; @Posner1980].
+On this task, neglect patients are disproportionately slower to respond to left sided targets following a right sided cue -- as if they have trouble disengaging from the cue when presented in right space.
-@BartolomeoChokron2002  and @LosierKlein2001 for reviews].
 Similarly, in a visual search task, performance in contralateral space is driven by the number of ipsilesional distractors [@EglinKnight1989].
 This coincides with a general body of research that supports the notion that a crucial function of the right inferior parietal cortex is to disengage attention from the current focus and reorient toward a new, salient location [for a review, see @CorbettaShulman2002 and @CorbettaShulman2011].

 [Prisms do lot's of things] Given the debilitating nature of the disorder a broad range of rehabilitation protocols have been